-For the MX100TP only, voltages appearing on the front terminals will also appear on the rear terminals.
-The rear terminals have protective walls but are not intrinsically touch proof, and additional precautions must be taken if voltages above 70 volts DC could be present.
+For the MX180TP only, voltages appearing on the front terminals will also appear on the rear terminals.
+The rear terminals have protective walls but are not intrinsically touch proof, and the instrument should always be operated with the rear terminal cover fitted if voltages above 70 volts DC could be present.
+It is good practice to always keep the terminal cover fitted.